inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

 Human Interface Guidelines
 ---------------------------

-For consistency of user experience, the user interfaces created in Risk in a Box should adhere to the QGIS Human Interface Guidelines (HIG) which are listed here for your convenience:
+For consistency of user experience, the user interfaces should adhere to the QGIS Human Interface Guidelines (HIG) which are listed here for your convenience:

 + Group related elements using group boxes: